apache/spark/docs/sql-programming-guide.md

 Spark SQL supports automatically converting an RDD of [JavaBeans](http://stackoverflow.com/questions/3295496/what-is-a-javabean-exactly) into a DataFrame.
 The `BeanInfo`, obtained using reflection, defines the schema of the table.
-Currently, Spark SQL does not support JavaBeans that contain `Map` field(s).
-Nested JavaBeans and `List` or `Array` fields are supported though.
+Spark SQL supports fields that contain `List`, `Array`, `Map` or a nested JavaBean.
+JavaBeans are also supported as collection elements.
 You can create a JavaBean by creating a class that implements Serializable and has getters and setters for all of its fields.

 {% include_example schema_inferring java/org/apache/spark/examples/sql/JavaSparkSQLExample.java %}